Hollywood and the United Kingdom: American studios in Britain

 The American studios have had their own production facilities and subsidiaries in the UK.
 Warner Bros. acquired Teddington Studios to produce 'quota quickies' around 1931.
 American production companies were required to invest in British product for their own films to be shown in the UK.
 Paramount-British Productions were formed in 1931 having leased facilities from Herbert Wilcox the previous year, and would continue (later using Pinewood) until the war.
 The earliest films made by Alexander Korda in Britain, before the foundation of London Films, were also released through Paramount.
 Other major American studios (Fox, Columbia and RKO) invested in British-made films through subsidiaries.

 MGM-British was established just before the Second World War at Denham Studios, and produced four films there including Goodbye, Mr. Chips (1939).
-Revived after the war and based in Borehamwood, MGM-British was involved in producing filmns for over twenty years until the parent companies closure of the studio in 1970.
+Revived after the war and based in Borehamwood, MGM-British was involved in producing films for over twenty years until the parent companies closure of the studio in 1970.
 For a time, after the war, Rank partly owned Universal-International, who distributed such films as Hamlet (1948) in the United States.

 Warner Bros. once had shares in the Associated British Pictures Corporation, and eventually took a 50% share (with ABPC controlling the remainder) in domestic company Warner-Pathé Distributors from 1958.
 Warner withdrew its involvement in 1967.
 Meanwhile, Universal made 13 films in Britain during this period with limited box-office success and Paramount had a stake in such significant British films as Alfie (1966) and if....
 (1968).
 After ABPC was sold to EMI in 1969, MGM formed a short-lived distribution partnership in 1970 with EMI which lasted until 1973.
 EMI formed a tripartite distribution arrangement with Warner and Columbia in 1978 under the name of Columbia-EMI-Warner.
 The Cannon Group, briefly took over EMI's share in 1986 (renamed as Columbia-Cannon-Warner) before the tripartite distribution arrangement was dissolved in 1988.